 - Why did DEQ commission this consumption-based emissions

-inventory after Oregon already completed a conventional GHG
+inventory after Oregon already completed an "in-boundary" GHG

 In 2004, DEQ provided staff support to Governor